One-Language/One/CONTRIBUTING.md

 A linter for `YAML` files.

-`yamllint` does not only check for syntax validity, but for weirdnesses like key repetition and cosmetic problems such as lines length, trailing spaces, indentation, etc. You can install `yamllint` using `pip` by the command:
+`yamllint` does not only check for syntax validity, but for weirdness like key repetition and cosmetic problems such as line length, trailing spaces, indentation, etc. You can install `yamllint` using `pip` by the command:

 ```